leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 #reduce (g Type (fun α => α) Nat 10).2 -- 10
 ```
 The function `f` and `g` above denote the same function.

+[chris] holy cow, lots of new stuff just dumped out here at the last
+minute, from @ (which was not explained) to sigma to the new special
+syntax `⟨a, b⟩`... wow.
+Seems this is too condensed and should all be
+expanded on...